 Did you know there's a really, really easy way to peel garlic esp when u have to peel a lot of it?
 Just pop it in the microwave for 10 seconds and see how easily the peel comes off.

 Also, make a few cuts on an onion and microwave it for 30 seconds to get rid of the raw smell and to escape watering eyes.
+This is especially useful in recipes like this one where the onion is ground without sauteing it first.

 Cook the veggies with enough water in a microwave/stove top.
 Grind together all the other ingredients except turmeric powder and salt to a smooth mixture.
 Heat a tsp of oil in a pan.
 Add some cumin seeds to it.
 When the seeds sputter, pour in the ground mixture, reduce heat and stir for a few minutes until the raw smell goes away.
 Now add in the turmeric powder, salt and cooked veggies.
 Let it boil for few minutes until the flavours blend together well.
 Garnish with chopped corriander leaves.